QuocAnDg/Database2-Project/README.md

 # Database2 Project
-A project developed as part of my studies at The University College, Léonard de Vinci.
+A pair project developed as part of my studies at the Léonard de Vinci University College.
 ## technologies used:
 - Java
 - PostgresSQL